SAP-archive/devtoberfest-2021/topics/README.md

 In this topic week we want to look some general security topics that impacts all types of developers.
 We will look at how to protect your applications from hackers, how to deal with the Cloud Native security implications and how to write more secure code.

-For the tutorial and code challenge content of this week there will be a speacial focus on security within ABAP and the Node.js/JavaScript areas.
+For the tutorial and code challenge content of this week there will be a special focus on security within ABAP and the Node.js/JavaScript areas.

 Find more information about this session on the [topic page](Week4_Security/README.md).
 </td>